GEBNETI/payroll_backend/README.md

 - Payroll management tied to organizations.
 - Division management tied to payrolls with optional parent–child relationships.
 - Job management tied to payrolls with salary tracking.
+- Bank management tied to organizations, used by employees for deposit info.
+- Employee management scoped to a division and payroll with job/bank validation.
 - SurrealDB repository implementations plus in-memory doubles for integration tests.

 ## HTTP Endpoints